DualBrain/gotBASIC/alphabetical.md

 - [TeleBASIC (GitHub)](https://github.com/telehack-foundation/.github/blob/main/basic.md): TeleBASIC is the flavor of BASIC (Beginners' All-purpose Symbolic Instruction Code), used on [Telehack](https://telehack.com/).
 TeleBASIC is based on the original Dartmouth BASIC, but with a large number of additional features, such as support for regular expressions, UNIX timestamps, many common hashing/encoding algorithms, multi-dimensional arrays, and the ability to use alphanumeric indexes.
 - [Terminal BASIC](https://github.com/terminal-basic-team): A lightweight BASIC-like language interpreter written in C++11 that is cross-platform with a primary target of uC-based systems like Arduino with at least 32kb of program memory that is inspired by Tiny and Dartmouth BASIC dialects.
 - [thinBASIC](thinbasic.md): Very fast "BASIC like" programming language useful to Beginners and to Gurus.
 BASIC interpreter for Windows able to create console and gui applications with most of the user interface controls, automate process, automate data exchange, connect to databases, send mails, connect to ftp sites, rest api, parsing strings, tokenizing, traversing xml, handling files, Windows Registry, OpenGl, graphics, sound, printing... and much more.
+- [TI-99/4A BASIC](https://sourceforge.net/projects/ti99basic/): A version of Texas Instruments' BASIC as found in ROM on the TI-99/4A, but do so on Windows!
 - [Tiny BASIC](tiny.md): A family of dialects that are based on and/or inspired directly by the design / language specification published in 1975 by Dennis Allison / People's Computer Company (PCC).
+- [Thoreau BASIC](https://thoreaubasic.com/): A free 64-bit BASIC interpreter for Windows x64 and **bootable x64 UEFI**.
+Write GW-BASIC-style line-numbered programs, run them on Windows or directly from firmware without an operating system, package them as standalone EXE/EFI applications, and use international keyboard layouts on bare-metal UEFI.
 - [TNT Basic](http://tntbasic.com/): TNT Basic is the easiest way to make your own games for the Mac!
 - [ToyBASIC (GitHub)](https://github.com/demosthenesk/ToyBASIC): A BASIC interpreter written in FreeBASIC.
 - [True BASIC](truebasic.md)